PluribusDigital/pluribusdigital-com/content/join/benefits.md

 ### Professional Development Reimbursement

-* Pluribus Digital reimburses costs up to $500 annually for company-approved training, education courses, industry conferences, certifications and other eligible professional development expenses.
-If needed, up to two days of overhead paid time will be provided to accommodate time needed for professional development.
+* Each Pluribus Digital employee has an annual allotment of $500 for company-approved training, education courses, industry conferences, certifications and other eligible professional development expenses.
+If needed, up to two days of paid time will be provided to accommodate time needed for professional development.
 * Pluribus encourages employees to obtain technical certifications and will assist in covering incurred costs.

 ### Home Office Reimbursement